 In that case, replacement really isn’t possible, and we want you to tell us that.
 But if you’re dealing with a more traditional receiver, we’re looking for step-by-step instructions on how to remove the dash panels and remove the stock receiver.
 Your measurements will help us figure out the aftermarket receivers that can fit in the cavity.

 Researching the speakers

 Same goes with speakers.
 How do you get to them?
 How hard is the job?
 That second question can be especially important with rear deck and cargo area speakers, by the way.

 Even if the steps themselves aren’t hard, the time commitment can be pretty intense, so that’s a great thing to know about.
 And once you’re in there, you’ll measure the cavities to find out what replacement sizes will fit.

 As noted, we’ll ask you for a lot of information, measurements, and photos, but we’ll happily take whatever you can give us.
 If you feel like researching an entire vehicle, that’s great.
 If you only feel comfortable digging into the door speakers, for example, that’s great, too.

 If you only have time to lean into the car and snap some good photos of the radio and the speaker locations, that’s still good info.
 Do what you want to do and do what you can, when you can.
-To ease your worries (and convince you to open the toolbox), we’ll make it worth your while.
+And to convince you to open the toolbox, we’ll make it worth your while!

 Cars, trucks, and SUVs